Origin Coffee: People behind the bean

 Together, these two coffees make for a creamy cup with notes of dark chocolate cookie, toasted walnut, cocoa and dark toffee.
 Resolute was created to be the bedrock of that classic morning latte or that shot of espresso.

 Origin is shaped by the desire to empower and enthuse people at every stage of the coffee journey.
-As part of this their education team teach the Speciality Coffee Association of Europe’s Coffee Diploma and work with some of the UK’s most awarded baristas, including the current 2016 UK Barista Champion.
+As part of this their education, the team teach the Speciality Coffee Association of Europe’s Coffee Diploma and work with some of the UK’s most awarded baristas, including the UK Barista Championships.